FindMySchool LogoFindMySchool

 For families fortunate enough to secure a place, Gillespie offers first-class primary education comparable to London's leading independent schools, delivered without fees or selection.
 The combination of academic excellence, strong community and genuine inclusivity makes this a jewel in Islington's educational crown.

 Gillespie is exceptional.
 The school was rated Outstanding by Ofsted in its most recent inspection.
-Academic results in 2024 placed it 457th in England out of 15,158 ranked primaries, firmly in the top 3%, and 3rd among 40 primaries in Islington.
-92% of pupils met expected standards in reading, writing and mathematics, with 44% achieving the higher standard compared to the England average of 8%.
+Academic results in the latest dataset place it 212th in England out of 14,978 ranked primaries academically, with an overall rank of 129th, and 2nd in Islington overall.
+90% of pupils met expected standards in reading, writing and mathematics, with 30% achieving the higher standard.

 There is no formal catchment boundary.
 Places are allocated purely by distance from the school gates after priority groups.
-In 2024, the last distance offered was 0.142 miles, approximately 230 metres.
+In 2024, the furthest distance at which a place was offered was 0.142 miles, approximately 230 metres.
 This means families need to live very close to secure a place.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Applications for Reception entry are made through Islington Council's coordinated admissions process, not directly to the school.
-The deadline is 15 January for September entry the following year.
+For 2027 entry, the deadline is 15 January 2027, offers are released on 16 April 2027, and acceptances are due by 30 April 2027.
 Apply online through the Islington Council website.
 Given the school's oversubscription, families should include alternative preferences on their application.

 Yes.
 The school has nursery provision from age 3.
 Nursery admissions are managed directly by the school rather than the council.
 However, nursery attendance does not guarantee progression to Reception.
 Families must apply for Reception through the standard council process, with distance as the sole criterion after priority groups.